Quafadas/millSite/site/docs/_docs/index.md

 ```console
 $ mill site.apiOnlyGen
 ```
-Skips the docs - if you're doc authoring, the API probably isn't changing - so use mills cache, to avoid regnerating the API.
-This can speed up the scaladoc feedback loop (if doc gen is slow).
+Skips the docs - if you're doc authoring, the API probably isn't changing - so we use mills cache, to _avoid_ regnerating the API.
+This can speed up the feedback loop on the docs you are writing (if doc gen is slow).

 ### docGenOnly
 ```console